Techtonica/curriculum/career/roles-in-tech/product-manager.md

 ### Supplemental Materials

-- [Short Course](https://zapupp.com/product-management-101/) — This is a complete course which gives a brief introduction on Product Management.
 - [Slides](https://www.slideshare.net/jysimon/01-pm101-howtocreateproductscustomerslovejysimonjul2014) — This are slides related to Product Management.
 - [Qualities of PM](https://www.linkedin.com/pulse/20140410232440-137353-9-qualities-of-a-great-product-manager/) — Skills required to be a Product Manager are explained on this page.